NamelessCoder/gridelements_flux/README.md

 Gridelements Flux Integration
 =============================

+## Proof-of-concept grade work!

+Do not use in production.
+The purpose of this extension is simply to demonstrate how Flux might be integrated into Gridelements.

 ### What is this?

 A TYPO3 extension which enables one extension - EXT:gridelements - to use the feature set of another extension - EXT:flux.
 The former is an extension to create column elements into which other content elements may be inserted.
 The latter is a way to create user-editable form fields, the values of which can be used to manipulate the rendering of said element.